zapster/slack-lunchbot/README.md

 See `--help` message.
 In Slack mode the API token is expected in the `SLACK_API_TOKEN` environment variable.

+If you don't want to install this module to your local system, invoke it like this:

+    PYTHONPATH=/path/to/slack-lunchbot /path/to/python -m lunchbot --help

 Cron Job Example
 ----------------